KQM-git/TCL/mechanics/enemies/enemy-interactions.md

   * While Wake of Earth's walls cannot block the Ruin Guard, they can sometimes interfere with its jump, making it land farther away from the player than it normally would.

 ## Primo Geovishap
 * The damage caused by the primo geovishap's shield reflect mechanic will vary depending on the character's shield.
+  * For more details see the [Shield Reflection Mechanic](../../evidence/mechanics/enemies/enemy-interactions.md#shield-reflection-mechanic) entry in the Evidence Vault

 ### Evidence Vault